 Breastfeeding can be a comfortable habit in your life.
 That takes patience and practice, not pain.
 Let’s find what works for you and your baby.

-As I’ve met with families over twenty years, it’s always been true that time to talk and ask questions is so valuable.
-Equally important is a place to meet other parents.
-We’ll gauge the safety of that as virus rates change.
+As I’ve met with families over the years, it’s always been true that time to talk and ask questions is so valuable.
+You deserve that time and support.

 Robin Snyder-Drummond, BA, IBCLC